cloudfoundry/routing-release/README.md

 If you are using the manifest generation script for BOSH Lite, you can skip this step; routing-api will be configured to use the PostgreSQL database that comes with cf-release.

 The routing-release now requires a relational database for the Routing API.
 Configure the properties for `sqldb` below with credentials Routing API requires to connect to the database.
-To migrate existing deployments to use a relational database see [Migrating from etcd](#Migrating from etcd).

 ```
 properties: